crizmo/TamperForm/README.md

 ## Description

-This project is a userscript designed to automate the process of filling out a Google Form.
-It randomly selects an Indian name from a predefined list and fills out the form accordingly.
-It supports text inputs, radio buttons, checkboxes, and select dropdowns.
+This project is a userscript designed to automate the process of filling out a Google Form. <br />
+As of today it supports radio buttons only.

 ## Installation